 A newly hired employee shall be on probation for a period of sixty (60) shifts worked from the date of hiring.
-During the probationary period the employee shall be entitled to all rights and benefits of this Agreement unless specified otherwise. effective from After completion the original da on of the probationary yment. period, seniority shall be ont between Dogo
+During the probationary period the employee shall be entitled to all rights and benefits of this Agreement unless specified otherwise.
+After completion of the probationary period, seniority shall be effective from the original date of employment.